Lanred-Dev/Heart/README.md

 # Heart - The Discord Bot For You
 Source code for the Heart bot.
-Code is not to be redistributed or used in any way.

 ---